 |

-Having advanced theoretical and applied knowledge in the basic areas of mathematics
+To have a grasp of theoretical and applied knowledge in main fields of mathematics

 |